On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-Note that this lemma holds precisely because quasi-compactness of all the $X_{i}$ is built in the definition of ind-scheme resp. representing direct systems.
+Note that this lemma holds precisely because quasi-compactness of all the $X_{i}$ is built in the definitions.
 Moreover, as remarked above, we can always assume that all our index sets are equal to the set of natural numbers, and that compatible systems of maps are of the form $f_{i}: X_{i}\to Y_{i}$ (i.e. preserve the index).